Duramax LBZ Upgraded Performance Intake Guide

 Whether open or closed, an upgraded intake will supply the engine with more air than the stock intake and that is the main purpose of upgrading.

-Best LBZ Performance & Cold Air Intakes
+Best LBZ Duramax Cold Air Intakes

-Banks Power Ram Air LBZ Cold Air Intake
+Best Closed Intake: Banks Power Ram Air

-A second consideration is that this actually sucks are from the bottom of the intake as well as the side.
-The thought process being that the air from the bottom is cooler than the air from the factory location.
 This intake boasts a 57% increase in air flow over the OEM unit and has an increased outlet size of 7-1/8in. helping the intake deliver more air to the engine.

 Price: $429